venkatramnank/WebScraperAppVuePython/README.md

 This repo is part of the 30 day internship project done at Military Communications Department, Bharat Electronics Limited.
 This internship was done during the month of June 2020.

 ## Description
-The web scraper is built for government websites as the aim to be achieved.
-A proper explanation is available in the Documentation.
+The web scraper is built for government websites (aim to be achieved).
+A proper explanation is available in the Documentation(BasicWebScrapingApplication.pdf).

 Given below image is terminal image of NPM running as backend